MacOS Malware Development: 0x01

-The goal of this article is to provide an introduction to certain techniques and offer an overview of macOS architecture, encouraging further research rather than just delivering a ‘for educational purposes only’ piece.
-I still plan to work on that eventually, but don’t hold me to it just yet.
+The goal of this article is to introduce certain techniques and provide an overview of macOS architecture, encouraging further research rather than just delivering a typical ‘for educational purposes only’.
+I still plan to expand on this eventually, but don’t hold me to it just yet.

 Alright, let’s move on.